Updated May 31, 2023

 - Require more memory to execute more instructions.

 - Load/Store Architecture to make hardware faster and simpler.

 - Enables effective multi-core processing.
-Facilitates easier programming and reduce coding efforts.
+Facilitates more accessible programming and reduces coding efforts.

-- ARM processer is deployed quite extensively in smartphones, tablets, mobile watches and multimedia players.
+- ARM processor is deployed extensively in smartphones, tablets, mobile watches, and multimedia players.

 - Miniaturized gadgets can be designed with ARM processors as the hardware (transistors) requirements are low due to the reduced instruction set.

 ARM Architecture Acorn

 It is an acronym for Advanced RISC Machine.
 Still, its original name was the Acorn RISC machine developed by Arm Holdings, and this architecture was licensed to the third-party developer to package this in their products.
 The first ARM product to be released was the 6502-based BBC Micro series.
 It did not support a graphic interface.

 With the help of VLSI, who provided ROM support, Acorn developed ARM2.
 Low latency was achieved along with an efficiency of 6502.
 ARM2 has a 32-bit size in which 26 bits are for addresses and 6 bits for registers.
 It had only 30,000 transistors as against the 40,000 marks of Motorola.
 This helped achieve low power consumption, heat dissipation, better performance, and take the lead over intel 80286.
 Later, ARM3 included a provision to hold cache memory to enhance performance.